-Scott Rich, founder of Talisman Cellars, had his first exposure to winemaking at age 6 in the home of Greek friends who made wine in their Salt Lake City basement each year.
+Scott Rich, founder of Talisman Wines, had his first exposure to winemaking at age 6 in the home of Greek friends who made wine in their Salt Lake City basement each year.
 He attended graduate school in the enology program at U.C.
 Davis and has worked as a research enologist for both RH Phillips and Robert Mondavi.
 He has been winemaker at Mont St. John, Carneros Creek, and Etude, where he made highly-acclaimed Pinot Noir and Cabernet.
 Currently, Scott's time and energy are spent as winemaker/owner of Talisman, as well as winemaker for Moraga Vineyards in Bel Air, California.
 Moraga produces sought-after Cabernet Sauvignon and Sauvignon Blanc.

 Download a concise and convenient Overview of Talisman.
 Click here for articles about Scott's winemaking.